Post four of fourteen, in section About Awakening

 You can have the most expansive, spacious mind and deepest insights into emptiness possible, but you will still have incredibly fixed underlying beliefs about the nature of reality or experience underneath that.

-The dominant cultural narrative around what experience and reality is is incredibly individualistic, logical and patriarchal.
-[1]
+The dominant cultural narrative around what reality is is currently incredibly individualistic, logical, and patriarchal.

 Modern meditation practices are mostly no exception to this.
-Becoming more aware is often considered to be purely about noticing what is already accessible to your conscious awareness, rather than opening up an active exploration into what is present in experience.
+Becoming more aware is often considered to be purely about noticing what is already accessible to your conscious awareness, rather than opening up an active exploration into what is present in the depths of experience.
+So it misses out on huge aspects of experience such as the interconnected, embodied, emotional, and shamanic parts.

 Both directions – being overly controlling or rational and being overly loose and mystical – are subject to the dynamic where if you don’t explore your shadows, the shadows are going to manifest in ignorance and arrogance.